area9innovation/flow9/tools/dsl/readme.md

 - Add more native functions, as well as syntax for more complicated expressions on the right hand side

+- let, var, lambda, call
+- or, and, equal, not_equal, less, less_equal, greater, greater_equal
+- not, negate, dot, index, brace

 ## Blueprints for compilers

 The `makeCompiler` call can prepare a compiler, which compiles a language to